githubstash/git_practice/README.txt

 git init	sets up a new local repository.

-git status	compares files in working dir to files in [speacial space name?]
+git status	compares files in working dir to files in the staging area.

-git add		adds files too [special space name?]
+git add		adds files to the staging area

+git diff	shows the difference between the working dir and staging area

-git commit -m "msg txt"		commits changes to local git
+git commit -m "msg txt"  commits staging area to local git with a description message

 git push	pushes changes to github